AAgathe/data-labs/module-1/lab-resolving-git-conflicts/your-code/about-me.md

 # Who am I

 * Where are you from?
 Dijon
-* What do you do?
+* What will you do?
 Working in webmarketing
 * Do you have previous experience with technology/data? nop